 Chambers Asia Pacific

-In her 25 plus years of practice, Sitpah has been involved in over 100 shipping In Rem and In Personam actions, including arrest of ships, charterparty and cargo disputes, collision and shipyard claims.
+In her 30 plus years of practice, Sitpah has been involved in over 100 shipping In Rem and In Personam actions, including arrest of ships, charterparty and cargo disputes, collision and shipyard claims.
 Disputes pertaining to international trade, documentary credit, marine insurance and damage at ports and in transit fall squarely within her expertise.
+Deserving of special mention is her high profile historic arrest of the superyacht “Equanimity” in August 2018, based on the constructive trust and tracing rights, that realized USD 126 million for the Government of Malaysia upon a judicial sale; in one of the biggest recovery in the 1MDB global fraud.
 In the wake of the 2008 global financial crisis, she represented an international bunker supplier in successfully securing judgment under a fixed price bunker supply contract against one of the largest tanker owners in the world.
+As a natural extension of her expertise, Sitpah represented the financiers of the OWB Bunker Group in Malaysia as a part of their global recovery exercise amidst the latter’s insolvency in 2015.
 She continues to advocate in internationally profiled bunker disputes and to push maritime frontiers in relation to interim rights of injunction and relief.

 a leader in the field of maritime disputes.
 I would recommend her a thousand times”